-Starting in Period 103, ESPRESSO is offered in all five instrument configurations: singleHR11, singleHR21, singleUHR11, multiMR42 and multiMR84.
+Since Period 103, ESPRESSO has been offered in all five instrument configurations: singleHR11, singleHR21, singleUHR11, multiMR42 and multiMR84.
 Each of these produces its own complete set of calibrations.
 Science data in any configuration can be fully calibrated with a set of 11 different exposure types (see below).
-When processed by the ESPRESSO pipeline, each type of calibration frames generates a number of high-level Quality Control (QC1) parameters for instrument monitoring purposes.
+When processed by the ESPRESSO pipeline, each type of calibration frames generates several high-level Quality Control (QC1) parameters for instrument monitoring purposes.